With more than 60,000 students currently enrolled at Monash, our University is a thriving community of people from all walks of life.

 Please attach documentation or evidence in support of your late enrolment request.

+Congratulations on your offer at Monash.
+Once you've enrolled in units you can start planning your Orientation Week activities.
 At Monash we want you to feel welcome and at home as soon as you arrive!
-O Week is held in the week before teaching starts, and it's designed to help you get to know your new uni, your fellow students and your campus.
+Orientation Week is held in the week before teaching starts, and it's designed to help you get to know your new uni, your fellow students and your campus.

 A lot of events and activities are held for new students during this period and all of them are informative and fun.
-You can find out more about them on the O Week website.
+For more information visit the Monash Orientation page.